Editor’s note: This post was originally published in May 2018. It has been updated with new information.

 Employers run background checks to avoid hiring someone who may pose a threat to the workplace or become a liability to the employer.
-Seventy-two percent (72%) of employers run a background check for every person they hire.
+According to HR.com, 96% of employers conduct one or more types of employment background screening.

 An employment background check typically takes place when someone applies for a job, but can also happen at any time the employer deems necessary.
 For example, an employer may require annual or semi-annual drug tests or criminal background checks for their employees to help create a safe and secure workplace.

 To run a pre-employment background check, the employer needs the candidate’s full name, date of birth, Social Security number (SSN), and current or past address, as well as the candidate’s consent to run the check.

 Typically, an employment background check includes information and records from the past seven years, although some states allow up to 10 years.
 Learn more about how far back background checks go in your state.

 An employment background check can include, but is not limited to, a person’s work history, education, credit history, driving record, criminal record, medical history, use of social media, and drug screening.

 If the position is specialized, applicants and employees may undergo further screenings.
-For example, someone applying to be a financial advisor, public accountant, or work at a bank, the employer may check the applicant’s financial history, as well as any certifications or licenses they claim to possess.
+For example, when someone is applying to be a financial advisor, public accountant, or to work at a bank, the employer may check the applicant’s financial history, as well as any certifications or licenses they claim to possess.